ProgressNS/nativescript-ui-samples-angular/README.md

 Issues related to Progress NativeScript UI are logged in the https://github.com/telerik/nativescript-ui-feedback repository.
 Please do not use this repository to log issues.

 ## Overview
 The Progress NativeScript UI samples app resides in the **sdkAngular** folder at root repository level.
 The folder has a standard NativeScript application structure as described in [this article](http://docs.nativescript.org/angular/tutorial/ng-chapter-0.html).
-The source code of the samples resides in the folders named after each component available in **Progress NativeScript UI**.
+The source code of the samples resides in the folders named after each component available as independent plugin.
 The currently available components are:

 - Calendar
 - Chart